 - Basements where humidity tends to be higher.

 - Any areas with a lot of water condensation.

 Symptoms of Black Mold Exposure

-Mold can cause symptoms in people who are allergic to them or in people who are exposed for a prolonged period.
+Mold can cause symptoms in people who are allergic to them or in people who are exposed for a long period of time or to a lot of mold such as farmers working with a large amount of moldy hay.
 The most common symptoms of mold exposure include: